conda/conda/docs/source/index.rst

 and maintained by Anaconda\ |reg|.

-Conda can be combined with continuous integration systems such as Travis CI and AppVeyor to provide frequent, automated testing of your code.
+Conda can be combined with continuous integration systems such as GitHub Actions to provide frequent, automated testing of your code.

 The conda package and environment manager is included in all versions of